django-cms/django-cms/.github/ISSUE_TEMPLATE/---bug-report.md

 ---

 <!--
-Please fill out each section below, otherwise, your issue will be closed.
+Please fill in each section below, otherwise, your issue will be closed.
 This info allows django CMS maintainers to diagnose (and fix!) your issue as quickly as possible.
 -->